aspeckt-112/gimmie/.github/ISSUE_TEMPLATE/new-command-suggestion.md

 ---
-name: New command suggestion
+name: New Command Suggestion
-about: The suggestion for a new command to add to Gimmie.
+about: The template for suggesting new commands to add
-title: ''
+title: "[NEW COMMAND]"
 labels: enhancement
 assignees: ''